Amy Matsushita-Beal for NPR

 Do the research.
 You may or may not be able to ask one of those people to be your mentor, but what are the stepping stones to get to someone in a similar position?
 Take notes on the path that person took to get to where they are today.

 Be cognizant of your existing network.
 The more aware someone already is of your work and abilities, the more effective they will be at mentoring you.
 Think about whether someone is already informally mentoring you — can you ask them to help you?
 If someone isn't aware of your work or you've never talked to them, look for a connection.
 Make sure the person you are thinking about also has the expertise you're looking for.
 (We'll talk more about this in the next section.)

-2. Making the Ask
+2. Making the Ask to a potential mentor

 Make sure it's the right fit before asking.
 You can feel this out by having informal meetings where you discuss your goals and trajectory, before asking them to be your mentor.

-If it's a cold email, it's okay to start with the informational interview ask.
+If it's a cold email, it's OK to start with the informational interview ask.
 But again, be specific about what you like about the person's work and why you want to meet.
 Why is talking to you worth their time?
 If you've never met before, consider starting with a phone call and work with the person's schedule.
 Keep in mind that informational interview requests are common.
-The way you stand out, as we mentioned before, is showing you did the research about their career and being specific and honest about what you're asking of them.
+The way you stand out, as we mentioned before, is by showing you did the research about their career and by being specific and honest about what you're asking of them.

-Whether it's in-person or via email, here are some things to mention:
+Here are some things to mention:

 - Tell them specifically what you've gotten out of past conversations with them.
 (This might be from that first informal meeting.)

 - Be clear about how often you want to meet for and how long, and make sure it works for them.
 (You can reassess this later in the relationship.)

 - Mention you'll put together agendas that align with the goals discussed above prior to each meeting.